Ludentes/DontStartWithMechanics/Chapter 9/chapter-9-supplementary.md

 The main chapter demonstrates the derivation chain through narrative—showing how "stories worth telling about characters they care about" leads to a game resembling *Rimworld*.
 That narrative necessarily compresses the reasoning.

-This supplementary exposes the full process.
+This supplementary exposes the fuller process.
 Every term, every concept, every parameter was derived from principles rather than borrowed from existing games.
 The goal isn't to reverse-engineer *Rimworld*—it's to show that similar inputs produce similar outputs through systematic derivation.

 If you want to understand the approach, read the chapter.
 If you want to see the complete reasoning, continue here.